"The Business Career Accelerator has helped me construct my resume completely, it was so easy to make the perfect resume." - Business Student

 - GPA: Unless otherwise requested, only list your GPA if it is = or > 3.0.
 Not sure what your current GPA is?
 Click here to use BGSU's GPA calculator.

 - Multiple pages.
-It’s OK to have more than one page for your resume, but if you do, the subsequent pages should be at least 1/2 a page (not partial or 1 or 2 lines) and must not repeat any information.
-(It's best to have all full pages if possible)
+At this point in your career, keep it to 1 page.
+95% of employers agree.
+If more than 1, subsequent pages should be at least 1/2 a page (not partial or 1 or 2 lines) and must not repeat information.
+Also, all subsequent pages should have the following as a footer:

-- Don’t limit yourself by telling an employer how much you feel you know about a certain program, skill, etc. (“Limited knowledge”, “Some experience with…”) They could misinterprit your skill level.
+- Don’t limit yourself by telling an employer how much you feel you know about a certain program, skill, etc. (“Limited knowledge”, “Some experience with…”) They could misinterpret your skill level.

 - Fluff.
 Generally, avoid overusing terms such as, good attendance, team-player, multitasking, etc. Employers refer to this as "fluff", adding no value.
-(Use our SKILLS listed on this page)
+(Use our SKILLS page for help)